 Progressive City (:Radical Alternatives) “is an online publication dedicated to ideas and practices that advance racial, economic, and social justice in cities”.
 It is a project of the Planners Network, the US-based Organisation of Progressive Planning.
 The regular blog posts address inclusive urban planning practices, grassroots organising and civic action, with environmental justice very high on their agenda.
 They welcome contributions from activists, practitioners, academics and community members alike – that is, pretty much anyone with an interest and experience in anything civic or bottom-up.

-Summing up: Space is the Common Denominator
+Space is the Common Denominator

 Every blog is unique, which is what makes it so valuable.
 What brings them together, however, is an investigation of space.
 Space has always mattered, today just as yesterday, and it always will.
 Yet what matters even more than space itself, perhaps, is how we relate to it, both as individuals, communities and societies.
 As Greek philosopher Democritus provocatively put it: “Nothing exists except atoms and empty space; everything else is opinion”.
 Blog on!

 Post-scriptum: Crowdsourcing the list, do help it to grow

 Do share links to engaging blogs connected to spatial planning and related fields, either as comments below, or by email to firstname.lastname@example.org, or via this 2-minute online survey: https://www.surveymonkey.co.uk/r/CJRGGWZ

 Last updated 17 March 2020